ucsd-ece196/ucsd-ece196.github.io/docs/3dprint.md

     * If your model is too large, it can be scaled down in the printer software
     * Using less infill and lower resolution settings leads to faster print
+    * Turn on [support material](https://all3dp.com/2/3d-printer-support-material-which-one-to-use-for-my-project) or [modify the design](https://medium.com/bravovictornovember/3d-print-overhangs-and-how-to-deal-with-them-9eed6a7bcb5d) to deal with overhang

     ### Print the Piece
     **4. Print the piece** using ECE Makerspace or other printer.
 Take a picture of the completed print.